Zerone-Laboratories/RIGEL/README.md

 > Rigel Engine v4.0.X [Developer Beta]

+An effort to make it easier for the opensource community to build your own Virtual Assistant Without headaches...

 An opensource Hybrid Multiagentic+Virtual Assistant with multi-backend LLM support, designed for flexible AI inference and decision-making capabilities.

 !
 RIGEL Engine is still in developer-beta stage.
 The code will be well structured in the public release and More features will be added !